He Is (Brandy song)

 "He Is" is a song recorded by American singer Brandy for her third studio album Full Moon (2002).
 It was written by Warryn Campbell, Harold Lilly and Brandy, with production handled by Campbell and the latter.
 Conceived during spiritual discussions with the singer, Campbell and Lilly conceptualized the pop and R&B-influenced ballad secretly as a gospel song, as they were keen to hear her sing a religious track, a genre which Brandy declined to record at the time.
 Lyrically speaking about God in third person, she was unaware "He Is" was not a relationship-themed song when she recorded it.

 "He Is" was released by Atlantic Records as the third and final single from Full Moon in the United States on July 29, 2002.
 It received mostly positive reviews from music critics, many of whom applauded Norwood's vocal performance and the sparse production, but dismissed the song as a weak single choice.
 Likewise, the track failed to reprise the success of the album's previous singles "What About Us?" and "Full Moon"; while it failed to chart on the US Billboard Hot 100, it reached number 78 on the Hot R&B/Hip-Hop Songs.

+Background and development

+After the end of the promotional tour for her second studio album Never Say Never (1998), the cancellation of her UPN sitcom Moesha (1996–2001), and a flurry of tabloid headlines discussing her nervous breakdown in November 1999, Norwood went on a lengthy hiatus to reflect and take some introspective looks.
+In mid-2000, she started reconsecrating herself on her musical career, contributing songs to albums such as Urban Renewal (2001), which introduced a scratchy, evocative edge to Norwood's voice, now having a deeper and warmer tone with a textured lower register and notably stronger falsetto.

+In fall 2000, Norwood finally began conceiving ideas for a third studio album with her label Atlantic Records.
+While Rodney Jerkins, the main producer of her previous album, and his team had been working on several new songs for her then-upcoming project in hopes of recreating the winning chemistry of Never Say Never, Norwood wanted to make sure that she was gaining more creative control over the project, thus arranging meetings with all her writers and musicians to discuss the lyrical topics and sounds she wanted for the album.